 Although it is possible to use an inversion table by yourself, especially if you are extremely healthy, it isn’t recommended.

 As you may be upside down for a lengthy period, much like when you lift heavy weights, it is advisable to have someone near who you can trust.

 When exercising, it’s always best to be as safe as you can.
 Inversion exercise is great for your health, but you also need to ensure you are doing it safely.

 Try to complete your workout with someone you know will help if things go wrong.

 Before You Go

-No matter your chosen tool, whether using a headstand stool or an inversion chair, there are many incredible benefits to inversion workouts.
+No matter your chosen tool, whether using a headstand stool or an inversion chair, there are many inversion benefits.

 You don’t have to break the bank as long as you find the right exercise tool for you.

 Wave goodbye to spine compression and back problems.
 Start getting the pain relief and healthy spine by simply hanging upside down.

 Hopefully, we have helped you find some excellent alternatives to inversion tables, no matter your reasons.